 During that first summer, sailors with tetraplegia, paraplegia and other significant physical disabilities logged a total of 22 sails.

 Today, ASABC operates eight specially designed Martin 16 sailboats and provides an average of 1,000+ sails each (non-COVID) year.
 To meet the increased demand for ASABC programs, we are looking to add a new boat to the fleet with the help of our friend Tim Slater, commodore at the False Creek Yacht Club.
-Tim and his crew will be sailing a beautifully restored Baltic 38DP in the Victoria to Maui Yacht Race raising funds and awareness for ASABC and the Royal Canadian Marine Search & Rescue.
+Tim and his crew successfully sailed a beautifully restored Baltic 38DP in the Victoria to Maui Yacht Race, raising funds and awareness for ASABC and the Royal Canadian Marine Search & Rescue.

 The Martin 16 sailboat is designed specifically to be accessible for all levels of ability, with use of either a joystick controls or sip and puff technology.
 Participants range from novices to experienced racers who advance to join the Race Club, representing ASABC in local regattas and national competitions.

 Our vision is to empower people with physical disabilities to re-imagine what is possible.
 Sailing provides an opportunity to do just that.
 Whether you are coming out for a relaxing sail to enjoy the sunshine and the beautiful views of the city from English Bay, or you’re training with our crew as part of the Race Club, we welcome you to join our ASABC sailing community.
-Book your sailing now
+Book a sail now.

 It’s official – we have changed our name to the Adaptive Sailing Association of British Columbia (ASABC)!